KNX Binding

 KNX IP Secure protects the traffic between openHAB and your KNX installation.
 It requires a KNX Secure Router or a Secure IP Interface and a KNX installation with security features enabled in the ETS tool.

 For Secure routing mode, the so-called backbone key needs to be configured in openHAB.
 It is created by the ETS tool and cannot be changed via the ETS user interface.
+There are two possible ways to provide the key to openHAB:

 • The backbone key can be extracted from Security report (ETS, Reports, Security, look for a 32-digit key) and specified in parameter routerBackboneKey.

 For Secure tunneling with a Secure IP Interface (or a router in tunneling mode), more parameters are required.
 A unique device authentication key, and a specific tunnel identifier and password need to be available.
+It can be provided to openHAB in two different ways:

 • All information can be looked up in ETS and provided separately: tunnelDeviceAuthentication, tunnelUserPassword. tunnelUserId is a number that is not directly visible in ETS, but can be looked up in keyring export or deduced (typically 2 for the first tunnel of a device, 3 for the second one, ...). tunnelUserPasswort is set in ETS in the properties of the tunnel (below the IP interface, you will see the different tunnels listed) and denoted as "Password". tunnelDeviceAuthentication is set in the properties of the IP interface itself; check for the tab "IP" and the description "Authentication Code".